SumoLogic/sumologic-documentation/docs/contribution/markdown-features.md

 We recommend using .png format for all images.

 1. Save your image(s) in the `/static/img` folder.
-2. Add this line to the top of your doc, under the header.
+2. Add the import line to the top of your doc, under the [front matter header](#front-matter).
   ```
   import useBaseUrl from '@docusaurus/useBaseUrl';
   ```
-3. Copy and paste the image code snippet and replace with your file path.
-Note that the file path starts with `img`.
-Do not preface it with `/static`; Docusaurus builds and saves these static assets and serves from the `baseUrl` (or domain).
+3. Paste this image code snippet where you want your images to appear.
+Replace with file path with your own and ensure it includes the correct subfolder name.
+In your snippet, the file path starts with `img` (do not preface it with `/static`) because Docusaurus builds and saves these static assets and serves from the `baseUrl` (or domain).
   ```
   <img src={useBaseUrl('img/sumo-square.png')} />
   ```